jordan-bott/jordan-bott/.github/ISSUE_TEMPLATE/wordle_guess.md

 ---

 We are ready for your guess!
-Simply place your 5 letter word guess in between the two brackets in the title.
+Simply place your 5 letter word guess in between the two brackets in the title and hit "Submit new issue".
 Please do not change the rest of the title.

 Example: